-Reconstituted Solution: Chemical and physical in-use stability has been demonstrated for 48 hours at 30°C.

-From a microbiological point of view, the product should be used immediately.
-If not used immediately, in-use storage times and conditions prior to use are the responsibility of the user and would normally not be longer than 24 hours at the 2°C to 8°C, unless reconstitution has been taken place in controlled and validated aseptic conditions.
+Reconstituted solution: Chemical and physical in-use stability has been demonstrated for 24 hours at 25°C. From a microbiological point of view, the product should be used immediately.
+If not used immediately, in-use storage times and conditions prior to use are the responsibility of the user and would normally not be longer than 24 hours at 2 to 8°C, unless dilution has taken place in controlled and validated aseptic conditions.